-- When you are ready to serve, toss with desired amount of remaining dressing.
-You may need to add additional olive oil to loosen up the salad.
-If you use all of the Greek dressing initially your pasta may soak up all the dressing.
+- When you are ready to serve, you may need to add additional olive oil to loosen up the salad, but I haven’t found this necessary.

-- You can make the base of the salad, and have different guest or family members add certain toppings.
-I recommend only leaving out the controversial toppings not everyone loves as these toppings with not have been bathed and marinated in the wonderful dressing.
-Or toss them in dressing on the side as well.
+- You can make the base of the pasta salad, toss it with dressing and store veggies in airtight containers until ready to serve.
+This allows you create a pasta salad bar so different guest or family members can add certain toppings.
+I recommend only leaving out the controversial toppings not everyone loves as these toppings will miss out on being bathed and marinated in the wonderful dressing.

 What goes well with pasta salad?

-I often am asked what to pair my Greek Pasta Salad with.
-The shorter list would be what does NOT go with it.
-This is another reason I love it so much, it is very versatile.
-It can be eaten alone by adding protein and more vegetables for a balance.
-I will give you a summary of my favorite combinations but please do not limit yourselves to my list alone:
+I often am asked what to pair with my Greek Pasta Salad.
+The shorter list would be what NOT to pair it with.
+This pasta salad goes with practically everything – Greek or non-Greek cuisine alike.
+Here are a few of my favorite combinations – but please do not limit yourselves to my list alone:

-- Sandwiches/Paninis: Tomato basil caprice sandwich, grilled panini, BLT’s all are great options to accompany Greek Pasta Salad.
+- Paninis/wraps: My Avocado Chicken Caprese Wraps, grilled panini, grilled cheese, all are great options to accompany Greek Pasta Salad.

-- Bread: corn bread, pitas, roti because carbs are life.
+- Bread: corn bread, pitas, roti, breadsticks, because carbs are life.